acoli-repo/LLODifier/xigt/Readme.md

 Should @type ever be missing, use xigt:metadata.

+Update: The value of xigt:meta is an rdf:XMLLiteral, not just a plain string.
+This has been added to support nested XML content as in kor-ex-olac.xml.

 Detecting Object properties
 ---
 Beyond the core RelaxNG scheme, additional attributes are possible and are being used.
 It is not a priori clear, however, whether they represent object properties (references) or datatype properties (values).
 This is heuristically guessed *from the data*: If all ([, ]-separated) values of an XML attribute (regardless of parent) are defined by some @id attribute, the attribute must be an object property, otherwise, it's a datatype property.